evkx/evkx.github.io/content/models/ford/capri/capri_extended_range_rwd/_index.md

 - **Circular Steering Wheel**: This steering wheel provides intuitive control over the infotainment system, allowing you to easily adjust the volume, change music tracks, and manage other key functions.

+### Mirrors

+Both the exterior and interior mirrors utilize conventional mirror technology to provide a clear view of the area behind the vehicle.

 ## Infotainment

 ### Navigation System